Create Your Garden

 Phalaenopsis (Moth Orchids)

-Paphiopedilum (Lady’s Slipper Orchids): Recognized for their unique pouch-like lip, these orchids are terrestrial and prefer moderate light and humidity levels.
-They come in an array of colors and patterns.
+Paphiopedilum (Lady’s Slipper Orchids): Notable for their distinctive pouch-like lips, these terrestrial orchids thrive in moderate light and humidity.
+They boast a variety of colors and intricate patterns.

 Dendrobium (Orchids)